 Diversity in aged care

-The Royal Commission will hold a four-day public hearing in Melbourne from Monday 7 October to Wednesday 9 October 2019, and on Friday 11 October 2019.
-At this public hearing, the Royal Commission will inquire into diversity in aged care, with a focus on:
+The Royal Commission held a five-day public hearing in Melbourne from Monday 7 October to Friday 11 October 2019.
+At this public hearing, the Royal Commission inquired into diversity in aged care, with a focus on:

 - people with culturally and linguistically diverse (CALD) backgrounds